AMI Recognition Program

 -

-To receive the AMI certificate of recognition indicating that a program level is fully recognized, 100% of teachers are AMI trained at that level and all of the AMI standards must be achieved.
+To receive the certificate indicating that a program level is AMI Recognized, 100% of teachers are AMI trained at that level and all of the AMI standards must be achieved.
 This status also applies to an adolescent community with one teacher holding an AMI diploma at that level in a position to guide pedagogy.

 -